m-malavasi/Cyber-Risk-Classification---PRC/README.md

 For more detailes on how these classificaiotn are consturcted please refr to the manuscript.

-Two_Sample_Test_PRC_data.R: runs the two sample test discussed in the manuscript and produces the table
+Two_Sample_Test_PRC_data.R: runs the two sample test discussed in the manuscript and produces results presented in Section 5 of the Suppelementary Material.